William Contreras Player Props: Brewers vs. Braves

 William Contreras At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 40th, and he is 68th in the league in slugging.
+- Among the qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 40th and he is 59th in slugging.

-- Contreras has picked up a hit in 57 of 84 games this year, with multiple hits 24 times.
+- Contreras has picked up a hit in 58 of 85 games this season, with multiple hits 25 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.